Insurance Coverage for Modified Cars

 Here are the possible insurance coverage options for a modified car;

 1. Custom parts and equipment endorsement on an existing or a standard auto insurance policy is an option when the changes don’t worry providers as much.
 This is probably the cheapest option and still allows motorists to list the changes they made so that their automobiles are repaired the way it was before the damage or additional works are taken into account when the actual cash value of the automobile is calculated in cases of total loss.
-Motorists may be required to submit the receipts for the works and they are advised to keep them if they aren’t.
+Motorists may be required to submit the receipts for the works and they are advised to keep them in case.

 2. Auto insured on agreed valuation basis.
 It may be necessary that the car is appraised by a specialist and valuation is agreed and noted on the policy when the works are substantial and increase the vehicle’s open market valuation.
 This is usually the case when there is artistic paint work or the whole car has been upgraded significantly with special parts and equipment.

 3. Custom car insurance policy may be required when the changes on the automobile are too much for a regular policy and especially increase the performance significantly.
-In such cases, motorists need to find specialist insurers.
+In such cases, motorists may need to find specialist insurers.
 Perhaps they may need to talk to classic car insurance providers because they are experienced in providing coverage for vehicles with hard to find original parts.
 Otherwise, they may need to talk to brokers specialising in high performance auto insurance.

 Comprehensive and Collision coverage is required before motorists can add custom parts endorsement to policies.
 The same applies to agreed valuation.
 And they are normally required to inform their insurers of material modifications even if they have Liability only auto insurance coverage because risks and premiums change when you power up your car.